The Middle School Program is a 3-year program encompassing the equivalent of grades 7-9.

-Middle School is academically and socially challenging and satisfying for students who are creating their own sense of self during this important stage of their development.
+Middle School is academically and socially satisfying, and challenging, for students.
+At this stage in their development students are actively creating and finding their own sense of self and purpose in the world.

-Providing a rich environment to learn, inside and outside the classroom, is very important.
-It connects academic and social learning in the real world providing transferrable skills.
-In addition to their regular academic inquiry, students may work on a the farm, run a business, read to younger students, create art, write plays, see geology in action, conduct citizen science, travel, research, present, and explore their ideas.
+Providing a rich environment to learn, both inside and outside of the classroom, is very important.
+Experience connects academic and social learning in the real world and provides transferrable skills and confidence.
+In addition to their regular academic inquiry, students may work on a farm, run a business, read to younger students, create art, write plays, see geology in action, conduct citizen-science, travel, research, present, and explore their ideas.

-Each year students begin by completing a group odyssey.
+Each year students begin by completing a group Odyssey.
 This is a week long wilderness experience with their teachers, expedition guides, and peers.
-Students bond and establish healthy roles away from home.
+Students bond and establish healthy roles away from home, and return ready to take on the challenges of an exciting year ahead.

 We offer a Macbook environment